zzzprojects/learn-orm/tutorials/lambda-parser/values-comparison.md

 ## SuppressErrors

 It allows you to avoid convert exceptions.
-If an error appears during comparison exception is not thrown and this means that values are not comparable and will return `false`.
+If an error appears during comparison, exception is not thrown, which means that values are not comparable and will return false.